 You can revalidate the connectivity to the vCenter Server(s) anytime before starting discovery.

 In Step 3: Provide server credentials to perform software inventory, agentless dependency analysis, discovery of SQL Server instances and databases and discovery of ASP.NET web apps in your VMware environment., you can provide multiple server credentials.
 If you don't want to use any of these appliance features, you can skip this step and proceed with vCenter Server discovery.
 You can change this option at any time.

 If you want to use these features, provide server credentials by completing the following steps.
 The appliance attempts to automatically map the credentials to the servers to perform the discovery features.

 Select Add Credentials.

 You can provide domain/, Windows(non-domain)/, Linux(non-domain)/, and SQL Server authentication credentials.
 Learn how to provide credentials and how we handle them.

 - A friendly name.

 If you choose to use domain credentials, you also must enter the FQDN for the domain.
 The FQDN is required to validate the authenticity of the credentials with the Active Directory instance in that domain.

-Review the required permissions on the account for discovery of installed applications, agentless dependency analysis, and discovery of SQL Server instances and databases.
+Review the required permissions on the account for discovery of installed applications, agentless dependency analysis, and discovery of web apps and SQL Server instances and databases.